 There are things which could be improved.
 I don’t know why the automatic image bracket grouping in the new batch processing option didn’t work for me, I didn’t like the way the new Polarizing Filter posterised the blue skies in my JPEG brackets and I think the bundled presets need an overhaul, but these certainly aren’t deal breakers.
 (Don’t expect lightning speed, either, if you’re using a mid-range Mac like my 13-inch Macbook Pro Retina.)

 Currently on sale for £69 (sorry, my browser won’t let me check the US$ price), Aurora HDR 2017 is cheap enough, but still a significant investment given that HDR merging is increasingly common as part of larger applications like Serif Affinity Photo 1.5, for example .
-But here it’s done so well, and with so much control, that surely it’s worth the money to anyone bitten by the HDR bug.
+But here it’s done so well, and with so much control, that surely it’s worth the money to anyone bitten by the HDR bug – you can try out the Aurora HDR 2017 trial version if you’re not sure.
 There are lots of ways to do HDR badly, but there are very few tools that can genuinely do it well, and this is one of them.